schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

   - removeEmptyLines - if set, then empty lines will be removed before file is written
   - containsAttrib - name of an attribute that is needed for the generation
   - missingAttrib - name of an attribute that the type doesn't contain for generation
+  - versionConst - set with any value will add a version const into the bean

 * java_interfaces - creates a set of Java interfaces from the model
   - packageName - what is the package for the generated beans (!)
   - removeEmptyLines - if set, then empty lines will be removed before file is written